DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - plain text (ASCII) as the most simple, compatible and minimalist solution
 - single-file HTML.
 It is possible to directly embed images into an HTML file (without providing them as separate files); technical instructions can be found [here](...).
 - PDF.
 This format is widely readable and best suited for faithfully reproducing print books, but limited in its readability on different devices and hardly editable (more explanation [here](...)).
-- epub.
-This format is factually just HTML for offline reading, with improved publication meta data and improved compatibility to e-readers.
-Projects can very easily be made and provided both in HTML and epub.
+- EPUB.
+This format is factually just HTML for offline reading, with improved publication meta data and improved compatibility to ereaders.
+Projects can very easily be made and provided both in HTML and EPUB.
-Since the design of most samizdat books does not differ from that of [research publications](...) or other visually simple publishing formats, no special design advice is necessary here, except the principle of "worse is better": the smaller the file size, the most compatible and universally readable the file format, the better, even if this comes at the expense of typographic and visual quality.
+Since the design of most samizdat books does not differ from that of [research publications](...) or other visually simple publishing formats, no special design advice is necessary here, except the principle of 'worse is better': the smaller the file size, the most compatible and universally readable the file format, the better, even if this comes at the expense of typographic and visual quality.
 An plain text files, then, might be preferable to a nicely designed PDF file. <!-- Silvio suggests also to focus on the technical solution for  sharing texts, like etherpad, textb.org -->

 #### How to make visually oriented artists' books